danvk/aoc2023/README.md

 ## Day by day

+### Day 3 (45310 / 36647)

+These continue to be more involved than I'd expect from the first week.
+In part 2 I looked in each of the eight directions from each `*`.
+A possible issue I had to avoid was double-counting, i.e. if the same number were both north and northwest of a `*`.

+The lack of closures and the attention you have to pay to allocation and errors definitely rule out certain ways of separating concerns that I'd otherwise reach for.
+For example fetching all the neighbors for a cell, or mapping over them.

 ### Day 2 (49232 / 45787)

 My `splitIntoBuf` and `extractIntsIntoBuf` helpers continue to be very efficient at parsing AoC input.
 I'm intrigued by the suggestion (on r/adventofcode) that the inputs and problem phrasing will be more convoluted this year in an attempt to throw off AI solvers.